ABOUT THE FILM

 My So-called selfish life: A documentary-in-progress by Therese Shechter

-My So-Called Selfish Life is an in-the-works documentary that deconstructs the heart of female identity: motherhood.
-The film shines a light on the growing numbers of women who don’t want children, and have rejected the message that a woman’s most important–and perhaps only–role is to have them.
+My So-Called Selfish Life is documentary-in-progress about not having children in a culture where motherhood feels mandatory.
+The film focuses on the growing numbers of women who don’t want children, and have rejected the message that a woman’s most important–and perhaps only–role is to have them.

 As a director and storyteller, I take on a world where femininity is tied to childbearing, where reproductive rights are under constant attack, and where society demands women have children–but only if they are the “right" kind of women.